No Name Face

 No Name Face is the debut studio album by American rock band Lifehouse.
 It was released on October 31, 2000, by DreamWorks Records and it produced the hit single "Hanging by a Moment" which went on to be the most played song on radio the following year.
-This album launched Lifehouse into the limelight, and produced many radio-friendly hits.
-It has sold over four million copies worldwide, with 2,670,000 copies sold in the US alone.
+This album launched Lifehouse into the limelight, and has sold over four million copies worldwide, with 2,670,000 copies sold in the US alone.

 Lead singer and songwriter Jason Wade originally formed Lifehouse as a church rock band, and often performed for church worship services before signing to the commercial record label DreamWorks.

 Reception

-Critical reception

 Liana Jonas of AllMusic gave the album three out of five stars, noting how the "music aptly supports Wade's sonorous voice."
 She further commented on Wade's songwriting abilities by saying that Wade "is a lyrical wunderkind, writing words generally reserved for his older counterparts." iTunes compared Wade's voice on the album to Eddie Vedder of Pearl Jam, Scott Stapp of Creed, and Scott Weiland formerly of Stone Temple Pilots and Velvet Revolver.
 They then commented on the musicality of the album by saying, "it's an intelligent musical formula sorely missed in much music of the early 21st century".
 John DiBiase of Jesus Freak Hideout gave the album three-and-a-half out of five stars, and called the album a "good mainstream album to check out from a band who seems to have a lot to offer which we're bound to see in the near future".
 Dave Urbanski from Today's Christian Music applauded the instrumentation on the album and also said that the band had "skillful musicianship, poetic insight, [and] unflinching takes on faith".